 Sneezing, runny nose, nasal congestion.
 Symptoms of the common cold or seasonal allergies?
 Without the intervention of your physician, it might be hard to tell.
 Here’s what you should know about seasonal allergies – what causes them and how you might avoid them this season.

-“Allergies are an abnormal reaction by a person's immune system to a normally harmless substance,” explains Pamela A. Georgeson, DO, an osteopathic allergist from Chesterfield Township, Mich.
+“Allergies are an abnormal reaction by a person's immune system to a normally harmless substance,” explains Pamela A. Georgeson, DO, an osteopathic allergist from Chesterfield Township, Michigan.
 “People can be allergic to all types of things, including pollens from trees, grasses and weeds, mold spores, pet dander, dust mites, foods and medications.”

 According to Dr. Georgeson, the term “seasonal allergies” refers only to allergic reactions triggered during certain times of the year, such as spring or fall.
 They are typically allergic reactions to tree, weed, grass and ragweed pollen.